MicrosoftDocs/architecture-center/docs/reference-architectures/ai/speech-ai-ingestion.md

 # Speech recognition with Azure Cognitive Services

 Customer care centers form an integral part of business success.
-Efficiency of these call centers can be significantly improved using *Speech AI*.
+Efficiency of these call centers can be improved using *Speech AI*.
 Speech recognition and analysis of high volumes of recorded customer calls can provide businesses with valuable information about current trends, product shortcomings as well as successes.
 Enterprise solutions using the Speech APIs of Azure Cognitive Services can be implemented to consume and process such high volumes of discrete data.

 This reference architecture shows how to build an audio ingestion and *speech-to-text* transcription pipeline for such customer care centers.
 This pipeline processes batches of recorded audio files, and stores the transcribed text files in Azure Blob Storage.
-Note that this does not implement real-time speech processing.
+This architecture does not implement real-time speech processing.

 This pipeline can later feed into the next phase of your Speech AI implementation, where transcribed text is processed for PII (or Personally Identifiable Information) recognition and deletion, sentiment analysis, and so on.